-Security
+Security tips:

-- Do not agree to carry bags or additional goods for anyone.
-Innocently helping a stranger with their baggage could result in you being arrested if illegal drugs/substances are found. - Beware of relative wealth eg exposed money belts, designer clothes and jewellery. - Carry as little money and as few documents as possible on your person. - To reduce the risk of mugging, travel in groups; avoid remote areas after dark; use a torch; keep on the move; carry an alarm or anti-personnel spray (please note such sprays may be illegal in some countries). - Respect local custom and dress codes. - Stay in contact with your luggage unless it is locked in your room or stowed safely on transport. - Always check that you have left nothing behind. - Do not hire a room that is not secure; lock it every time you leave and when you are inside. - Read the fire drill notice in your hotel room/conference venue and familiarise yourself with the fire exits. - If you are robbed go straight to the police and report the theft.
+- Take photocopies of all important documents with you.
+This should include visas, passport, contact numbers, insurance documents etc. Keep them in a safe place, and separate from the originals.
+If you can, scan copies before you go and email them to yourself to allow access via the internet. - Do not agree to carry bags or additional goods for anyone.
+Innocently helping a stranger with their baggage can result in you being arrested. - · Do not show off your relative 'wealth'.
+Keep money hidden, and be aware of 'flashing' designer clothes and jewellery etc. - Carry as little money and as few documents as possible with you. - To reduce the risk of mugging, travel in groups; avoid remote areas after dark; use a torch; keep on the move; carry an alarm or anti-personnel spray (please note such sprays may be illegal in some countries). - Respect local customs and dress codes. - Stay in contact with your luggage unless it is locked in your room or stowed safely on transport. - · Always check that you have left nothing behind. - .
+Do not hire a room that is not secure; lock it every time you leave and when you are inside. - · Read the fire drill notice in your hotel room / conference venue and familiarise yourself with the fire exits. - If you are robbed go straight to the police and report the theft. - Be aware that the majority of traveller fatalities result from road traffic accidents and not exotic diseases.